Learn how to make DIY cherry blossoms from paper with my free patterns!

 How to Make Paper Cherry Blossom Flowers

-First, cut out your cardstock, tissue paper, or crepe paper using the free SVG, DXF, or PDF files in my resource library.
+First, cut out your cardstock, tissue paper, or crepe paper using Design #94 which is the free SVG, DXF, or PDF files in my resource library.
 Feel free to resize the cherry blossom to meet your needs, but note there are two different sizes of petals and you should try to keep their size the same relative to one another.
-Also note that there are two different centers—one is more detailed and complicated, and works better for larger cherry blossoms.
+Also, note that there are two different centers—one is more detailed and complicated, and works better for larger cherry blossoms.

 Shape the petals gently with your fingers, pressing them up slightly and/or folding/cupping the petals, to give the petals more depth.